Anderson College of Nursing and Health Professions

 |4||ACONHP||Develop partnerships with community agencies to expand healthcare to the community.|

-Graduates of the baccalaureate program in nursing will:
+Graduates of the bachelor of science in nursing program will:

 Upon satisfactory completion of the program the student is awarded the Bachelor of Science in Nursing degree and may be eligible to take the state licensing examination for qualification as a registered nurse (RN).